-WP Engine have a beta feature that gives you more control over transfers between your environments compared to Flywheel.
+WP Engine has a beta feature that gives you more control over transfers between your environments compared with Flywheel.
 For example, as well as transferring the files and entire database, or just the files, you can also copy specific database tables and the files.

-Although some cheap shared hosting providers now provide a staging feature, they often don’t compare to the highly functional and user-friendly staging features of premium managed WordPress hosts like WP Engine or Flywheel.
+Although some cheap shared hosting providers now provide a staging feature, they often don’t compare with the highly functional and user-friendly staging features of premium managed WordPress hosts such as WP Engine or Flywheel.

-Verdict: Both hosts have easy-to-use staging features.
-However, WP Engine are the winner as they give you an extra development environment to work with, plus their transfer tool is more sophisticated.
+Verdict: Both hosts have easy-to-use staging features, but WP Engine is the winner because it gives you an extra development environment to work with, plus its transfer tool is more sophisticated.

 Local Development Tools